Yuji Naka: 2016–2022: Square Enix and Balan Wonderworld

-2022: Insider trading charges
+Insider trading charges

 On November 17, 2022, Naka was arrested by the Tokyo District Public Prosecutors Office and charged with violating the Financial Instruments and Exchange Act of 2006.
-The Public Prosecutors Office accused him of insider trading related to non-public information, with the media speculating that the arrest was related to 2020 mobile game Dragon Quest Tact.
-Naka allegedly bought 10,000 shares of the developer, Aiming, before the game was announced to the public.
+The Public Prosecutors Office accused him of insider trading; Naka bought 10,000 shares of the developer Aiming before its game Dragon Quest Tact was announced to the public.
 Two other former Square Enix employees were also arrested, alleged to have bought 162,000 shares between December 2019 and February 2020 for approximately 47.2 million yen.

 On December 7, Naka was arrested again, accused of having purchased 144.7 million yen of shares of the developer ATeam before their game Final Fantasy VII: The First Soldier was announced.
 He was later indicted on insider trading charges by the Tokyo District Public Prosecutors Office.
-Naka admitted to the ATeam insider trading in court in March 2023.
+Naka admitted his guilt in March 2023.
+On June 1, prosecutors asked for a sentence of two and a half years in prison and a combined fine of 172.5 million yen.
+On July 7, a Tokyo District Court judge gave Naka a sentence of two years and six months in prison, suspended for four years.
+The judge ordered Naka to forfeit 171 million yen and pay a fine of two million yen.

+Following the charges, Naka made no public statements for 16 months.
+In April 2024, he ended his social media hiatus to respond to the news that Yu Miyake, Dragon Quest's executive producer, was being reassigned to Square Enix's mobile division by accusing him of lying during the trial.
+Miyake was credited as executive officer on Balan Wonderworld.

 Personal life

-Naka is an avid racer and car enthusiast, having mentioned his Ferrari 360 Spider in multiple interviews.
+Naka is a racer and car enthusiast, having mentioned his Ferrari 360 Spider in multiple interviews.
 In November 2004, he competed in round six of the Kumho Tyres Lotus Championship in Tasmania.
 In April 2022, Naka participated in the first round of the Elise Super Tech competition at the Mobility Resort Motegi circuit, finishing seventh place.